ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     As a <b>system administrator</b>, I want to have a technical documentation that explains how to install and troubleshoot the different components in case of error.

+!!! abstract "[US-UI-00] Access to archived data (internal)"
+    As a <b>teacher</b>, I want to be able to access the archived data, so that I can look at the data at a later point in time or use it for a post-exam review.

+    As a <b>student</b>, I want to be able to access the archived data, so that I can review my exam performance at a later point and keep a copy for myself.

+    As a <b>legal staff member</b>, I want to be able to access the archived data, so that I can retrieve the data in case of legal disputes.

+    As a <b>Moodle administrator</b>, I want to be able to access the archived data, so that I can use it for restoring courses or activities.

+!!! abstract "[US-UI-00] Access to archived data (external)"
+    As a <b>legal staff member</b>, I want to be able to easily provide access to selected data archives to external third parties, e.g., in case of legal disputes.

+    As a <b>legal staff member</b> or <b>system administrator</b>, I want external access to data archives to be logged.

+!!! abstract "[US-UI-00] Accessibility"
+    As a <b>teacher</b> or <b>student</b>, I want the archived data to be as accessible ("barrier-free"), as the exam itself to be able to browse the archived data without any problems.

 ### Administration and Maintenance